Lane Kenworthy, The Good Society

 There is some truth in this portrait.
 But the decline of religion’s influence in the United States surely stems less from a concerted effort by cultural and political elites than from heightened affluence, scientific advance, and improved access to information.
 To take just one example, the notion that homosexuality is “wrong” could no more survive as a norm in a world with plentiful information than could the notion that persons with dark skin or two X chromosomes are inferior.

 A fourth way religion might impede community is via politics.
-Since the early 1990s, the correlation between religiosity and political views has increased in the US.
-The most religious Americans are increasingly likely to be politically conservative and to identify with the Republican Party, while the least religious are increasingly likely to be politically liberal and to identify with the Democratic Party.38 At the same time, the two political parties have polarized in their policy commitments and behavior.39 Oppositional rhetoric and posturing by members of both parties have intensified.
+Since the early 1990s, the correlation between religiosity and political views has increased in the United States.
+The most religious Americans are increasingly likely to be politically conservative and to identify with the Republican Party, while the least religious are increasingly likely to be politically liberal and to identify with the Democratic Party.46 At the same time, the two political parties have polarized in their policy commitments and behavior.47 Oppositional rhetoric and posturing by members of both parties have intensified.
 Has religion, then, weakened community by contributing to political polarization?

 Yes, it has, but its role in this development probably has been much smaller than many people think.
 Though the correlation between religiosity and political views has increased, it actually is relatively weak.
-And the correlation between religiosity and party preference is even weaker.40 Furthermore, party polarization began in the 1960s and 1970s, well before religion began to have an impact.
-And party polarization has a number of other causes, many of them arguably more significant than religion.41
+And the correlation between religiosity and party preference is even weaker.48 Furthermore, party polarization began in the 1960s and 1970s, well before religion began to have an impact.
+And party polarization has a number of other causes, many of them arguably more significant than religion.49 Finally, there is some indication that secular Americans are more likely than their religious counterparts to gravitate to the right and left extremes of American politics.50

-Religion, in the view of some, is a key source of beliefs, norms, and behaviors that have made the United States one of history’s most successful experiments.42 Can the country thrive with less religion?
+Religion, in the view of some, is a key source of beliefs, norms, and behaviors that have made the United States one of history’s most successful experiments.51 At the same time, some of the world’s least religious countries, such as Sweden and Denmark, are among its richest, healthiest, and happiest.52 Can America thrive with less religion?

 Will religious decline cause antisocial behavior to increase?
 In the 1960s and 1970s, as religious belief and participation began to decrease, the crime rate in the US exploded.
 But it’s unlikely that the trend in religiosity played much of a causal role, if any.
-For one thing, the crime increase began before the shift in religiosity.
-For another, although the decline in religiosity has continued, crime peaked in the early 1990s and has since plummeted.
-Finally, other affluent nations that are much less religious have similar or lower rates of crime than the US.45
+Although the decline in religiosity has continued, crime peaked in the early 1990s and has since plummeted.
+And other affluent nations that are much less religious have similar or lower rates of crime than the US.55

 Tolerance is another hallmark of a good society.
 Here too there is reason for optimism.
-By virtually every measure, Americans have become more tolerant during the era of religious decline.47
+By virtually every measure, Americans have become more tolerant during the era of religious decline.57

-In the United States, persons who are more religious tend to give more to charity and volunteer more of their time.48 Will life be worse for America’s poor if religion continues to weaken?
-If nothing steps in to fill the void, that’s quite possible.
+In the United States, persons who are more religious tend to give more to charity and volunteer more of their time.58 Will life be worse for America’s poor if religion continues to weaken?
+If nothing steps in to fill the void, that’s possible.
 But if we continue the course we’ve pursued over the past century, of slowly replacing private charity with public insurance, America’s poor might end up better off rather than worse.
-Incomes among the poor are higher in a number of rich nations that are less religious than the US, and they have less material hardship.49
+In a number of rich nations that are less religious than the US, income among the poor is higher and there is less material hardship.59

 Community is the desideratum most likely to suffer if religion continues to decline in America.
 As various observers have pointed out, religion is the single biggest contributor to social engagement and civic participation in the United States.
 It isn’t clear what might substitute for it.